Jet Lag: Causes, Symptoms & How to Prevent It

 On the other hand, westward flight is often easier on your body.
 This direction extends your day, aligning somewhat more comfortably with your natural circadian rhythm's tendency to run longer.
 When flying westward, you "gain time," and your body can more naturally adapt to this extended day.

-While you might still experience jet lag, the symptoms are usually less severe compared to when you travel east.
+While you might still experience it, the symptoms are usually less severe compared to when you travel east.

 Note: For each time zone crossed during travel, it takes roughly a day to adjust to the new location.